input-output-hk/catalyst-core/src/vit-testing/doc/vitup/configuration.md

 ##### committees

 Committee is a wallet that is capable of tallying voting results.
-Thit setting allows to use predefined committe rather than generate random by vitup.
+This setting allows to use predefined committee rather than generate random by vitup.

 ### data